Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

 2. Each Customer and Partner has and uses a unique user ID and password that identifies him/her as the user of the information system.
 3. All Customer support desk interactions must be verified before NutriAdmin support personnel will satisfy any request having information security implications.
    * Support issues submitted via NutriAdmin's dashboard require that users authenticate with their NutriAdmin account before submitting support tickets.
 The support team can clearly verify that a user is authenticated when submitting a support request.
    * Support issues submitted by email must be verified by NutriAdmin personnel.
-This verification involves confirming that the email address of the sender matches the email address of the relevant NutriAdmin account.
+This verification involves confirming that the email address of the sender matches the email address of the registered NutriAdmin account.

 ## 7.6 Unique User Identification